bellinday/AssignmentsYTQ/README.md

 # AssignmentsYTC
-Assignment 1 - based on Sentiment Analysis
+Assignment 1 - based on Sentiment Analysis (using textblob)